stgm/scientific-programming-1/32 Population/40 RabbitsReproduce/10 KonijnenReproduceren.md

  ![](DynamicaWinstVossen.png){: style="width:40%"}
  ![](DynamicaWinstKonijnen.png){: style="width:40%"}

 The assignment of this step is to create this type of graph for a single simulation.
-This way we'll try to convice ourselves of the fact that the new `overpopulation()` function works correctly.
+This way we'll try to convince ourselves of the fact that the new `overpopulation()` function works correctly.
 So declare a new function `success_chance_rabbits()` that run a single simulation by calling the `predator_prey()` function and creating a plot like the ones above.

-<b>Tip:</b> The function that we have to define here is alot like the function `average_half_life()` that we used in assignment 3b and 3c.
+<b>Tip:</b> The function that we have to define here is a lot like the function `average_half_life()` that we used in assignment 3b and 3c.
 Copy that function and use it as a 'base' that you can then adjust to the specific graph you want to create here.
 The function `predator_prey()` already `return`s the number of rabbits for every step in time.
 Use that information as the foundation of your plot.

 Aside from drawing the plot it's also important to draw conclusions on whether the rabbits or the foxes have won.
-If at timestep 1000 the number of rabbits is greater than 45 the rabbits have won, if their numbers are fewer than 5 the foxes have won.
+If at time step 1000 the number of rabbits is greater than 45 the rabbits have won, if their numbers are fewer than 5 the foxes have won.
 Every other amount of rabbits results in a tie between rabbits and foxes.

 At the end of the simulation the program should `print` to the screen who has won.